ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 const form = await superValidate(zod(schema));
 ```

-The libraries that requires defaults don't have full introspection capabilities (yet), in which case you need to supply the default values for the form data as an option:
+The libraries in the list that requires defaults don't have full introspection capabilities (yet), in which case you need to supply the default values for the form data as an option:

 ```ts
 // Arktype schema, powerful stuff